mozilla/data-docs/concepts/profile/profile_creation.md

 This will copy over most user data to a new directory, keeping things like the history, bookmarks and cookies, but will remove extensions, modified preferences and added search engines.

 A profile reset will not change the Telemetry `clientID`.
-The date of the profile reset is saved and will be contained in Telemetry pings in the `profile.resetDate` field.
+The date of the most recent profile reset is saved and will be contained in Telemetry pings in the `profile.resetDate` field.

 ### Profile Deletion